Emmanuelle Guyon, the mirror of your emotions

 Persephone, pomegranate necklace in silver and garnet

-The eye of the dream, encouragement necklace in silver and garnet
+The eye of dreams, encouragement necklace in silver and garnet

-Faith, fleur de lis ring in sterling silver and garnet
+Faith, medieval fleur-de-lis ring in silver and garnet

 Sold

-Camellia, flower earrings in sterling silver and garnet
+Camellia, red flower earrings in sterling silver and garnet

 Sold